charlesashby/conditional-image-generation/README.md

 - Run create_embedding_dict function to create a pickled version of the embedded captions
 - Run the model you want by calling main.py in the terminal

-For example, you can call the BEGAN model in the command line with:

 ```
+# e.g. to call the BEGAN model...

 python main.py began
 ```